-Mexico City is coming on strong as city loving travelers are finally swayed by years of positive press and the realization that they are avoiding D.F. for outdated reasons.
+Mexico City is coming on strong as city loving travelers are finally swayed by years of positive press and the realization that they are avoiding Mexico City for outdated reasons.
 This is a vibrant capital with an incredible wealth of sites, museums, and fantastic food.
 (Ask a well-traveled foodie what the best cities are for dining in Latin America and I’ll place a wager they’ll name two capitals: Lima and this one.)

 The usual lists of “the best” luxury hotels here can be problematic though because the best ones have very different personalities.
 If someone in a dark banker’s suit shows up at Condesa DF, that will really puzzle the front desk.
 If someone with ripped jeans and 20 piercings shows up at the Four Seasons, it’ll inspire the same furrowed brows—no matter who daddy is and how rich he may be.
 So here are the top hotels sorted by who should put it at the top of their list.

 For the rich and tasteful: Las Alcobas

 Las Alcobas luxury boutique hotel opened at the beginning of this decade and has been delighting picky guests ever since with its tricked-out rooms that actually function properly, complete with Bose stereo systems and a bedside control panel that works lights, curtains, and sound.
 Wi-fi is complimentary, as are snacks and drinks in the minibar.
 A personal concierge attends to your needs and those who really need to be discreet can rent a penthouse with a private elevator from the parking garage.
 The gorgeous interiors attract the designer set and with two of the best restaurants in the city located here (Dulce Patria and Anatol), it’s a foodie magnet as well.
 See a full review here and book at the Las Alcobas site or at Hotels.com.

 For the CEOs and Heads of State: Four Seasons Mexico